-There are several notional value tiers corresponding with several leverage rates with respect to some of Admiral Products.
-Products that are subject to tiered margin requirements include FX Products, Index Derivatives, Bonds Derivatives, and Commodity Derivatives.
+There are several notional value tiers corresponding with several leverage rates with respect to some of Admiral Products.Products that are subject to tiered margin requirements include FX Products, Index Derivatives, Bonds Derivatives, and Commodity Derivatives.
 Other Admiral Products are subject to fixed margin requirements that apply independent of position's notional value.

-For example, if your Trading Account Currency on Admiral.Markets account is denominated in USD and the notional value of your position on the Open FX Product from the FX Majors group is below the 1st tier of 7,500,000 USD, the Leverage Rate applied to the Open FX Product is 1:500, while the Leverage Rate applied to the Bonds Derivative Product is 1:200, if the notional value of your position on the Bonds Derivative products is below the 1st tier of 1,000,000 USD.
+For example, if your Trading Account Currency on Admiral.Markets account is denominated in USD and the notional value of your position on the Open FX Product from the FX Majors group is below the 1st tier of 7,500,000 USD, the Leverage Rate applied to the Open FX Product is 1:500, while the Leverage Rate applied to the Bonds Derivative Product is 1:200, if the notional value of your position on the Bonds Derivative product is 1:000,000 USD.